piwi3910/neuroroute/project_journal/tasks/PM_001_neuroroute_initialization.md

 ## Issues and Blockers

-- **Git Push Issue**: Code mode reported that git push is failing due to API keys in the commit history.
-This will be addressed in INIT_006 by the git-manager mode.
+- **Git Push Issue**: Git Manager confirmed that git push is failing due to API keys in the commit history.
+The issue has been documented with recommended actions in INIT_006 task file.
+The API keys need to be rotated immediately and Git history needs to be cleaned.